Staff Member Biography

 In 2006 Kate was appointed Honorary Professor in the Division of Community Based Sciences at the University of Glasgow.
 Kate is a member of the MRC’s Population Health Sciences Group, UK Biobank’s Ethics and Governance Council, ,Department of Health’s JVCI Sub-committee on adolescent vaccine, and is Chair of the Advisory Group for the Health Experiences Research Group at Oxford University.

-Hunt K, Gray CM, Maclean A, Smillie S, Bunn C, Wyke S. Do weight management programmes delivered at professional football clubs attract and engage high risk men? a mixed-methods study.
+Hunt K, Gray CM, Maclean A, Smillie S, Bunn C, Wyke S. Do weight management programmes delivered at professional football clubs attract and engage high risk men?
+A mixed-methods study.
 BMC Public Health 2014;14:50open access

 Lyons AC, Emslie C, Hunt K. Staying 'in the zone' but not passing the 'point of no return': embodiment, gender and drinking in mid-life.
 Sociology of Health & Illness 2014;36:264-277open access

 Ziebland S, Hunt K. Using secondary analysis of qualitative data of patient experiences of health care to inform health services research and policy.
-Journal of Health Services Research & Policy 2014;[epub ahead of print]pubmed
+Journal of Health Services Research & Policy 2014;[epub ahead of print]pubmed open access

 Carroll D, Phillips AC, Der G, Hunt K, Bibbey A, Benzeval M, Ginty A. Low forced expiratory volume is associated with blunted cardiac reactions to acute psychological stress in a community sample of middle-aged men and women.
 International Journal of Psychophysiology 2013;90:17–20pubmed open access